-The mineral resource estimates are classified in accordance with JORC Code 2012.
+The mineral resource estimates were classified in accordance with the Australasian Code for Reporting of Identified Mineral Resources and Ore Reserves (JORC Code, 2012).

 Grades and tonnages reported are for all material with the recovery of the resource shown on the tables.
 Reported Head Grades are the -2mm portion of the sample.
 Concentrate grades are for the magnetically recoverable portion of the sample.
 Concentrate tonnage is calculated from the head tonnage and DTR.